juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 "Please," Jean interjected.
 "Take this outside.
 We cannot afford to be distracted here."

 Marie nodded and led Dora and the patient's husband outside.

 "Where are you going?"
-Jean called out to the midwife who was sneaking out amidst the others crowd.
+Jean called out to the midwife who was trying her hardest to make herself scarce.

 "I-" The midwife stuttered.
 "This one believes she isn't needed here, right?"
 She reasoned while sweating bullets.
 Things had moved beyond her realm of understanding.